Originally written for and published by The Haute Mess in 2016.

-Taking it back a few steps, I can honestly say that in my daydreams, I always fancied myself Wonder Woman when thinking about my first “real world” job.
+Taking it back a few steps, I can honestly say that in my daydreams, I always fancied myself Wonder Woman when thinking about the time I’d spend in the real world.
 My life would be simple.
 I would handle everything calmly and coolly.
 I was never run by my anxiety.

 Yet when it comes down to it, they were just that – daydreams.
 Because the reality is that I do have anxiety.
 Full-blown anxiety.
 And it had slowly crept into my work life.

 So I figured that I needed to sit down with myself and fix my problem before it got out of control and really took over.
 Because I wasn’t about to let my anxiety ruin my chances of killing it in the workplace.

 It began with a slightly odd and highly intense moment of confronting my anxiety.
 I told it to take a hike.
 Literally.
 I was talking to myself in my car.
 In the office parking lot, no less.
 It was something I had to do though.
 Because honestly, the workplace has no time or sympathy for anxiety.
 And frankly, neither should we.

 We’ve all heard it before – faking it to make it.
 And when it comes to workplace anxiety, I’ve found that the saying is beyond true.
 Really all we need is five seconds of courage to spark confidence.